dec112/sensors_iot/esp32/README.md

 ### ESP32-SW

 Two files in the project are sufficient to enable all functions of the ESP32 BLE/Wifi GW:
-- **json.h**: is an integrated library to provide essential JSON functionality for the project.
+- **json.h**: is an integrated library to provides essential JSON functionality for the project.
 The library was supplemented by the _jsonb_float()_ function.
 - **main.cpp**: includes ESP32 setup and loop functions as well as callback and help functions for operating the GW

 Since a connection can be initiated with any BLE device, we filter our devices (Puck.js) based on their MAC addresses (According to the standard, a maximum of 4 devices can be connected).
-For further details how to configure the ESP32 via a captive portal refer to _User Information_ below.
+The current version saves configured puck.js MAC addresses permanently in the ESP32 EEPROM, i.e. reconfiguration after a restart of the ESP32 is not necessary.
+The last selected WiFi also remains saved.
+Further details on configuring the ESP32 via a captive portal can be found under _User information_ below.

 ## User Information